pavelxdd/evio/README.md

 }
 ```

+## Performance

+`evio` is designed with performance as a primary goal.

+For I/O-heavy applications with a high rate of connection turnover (high "churn"), `evio` provides a significant optimization via the `EVIO_FLAG_URING` flag passed to `evio_loop_new()`.
+When enabled on a supported Linux system, this flag allows `evio` to use the `io_uring` interface to batch and asynchronously submit `epoll_ctl` calls, which can dramatically reduce syscall overhead compared to traditional event loops.

+The `benchmarks/` directory contains a suite of performance tests that compare `evio` (both with and without the `io_uring` optimization) against other popular libraries like `libev` and `libuv`.
+These can be built and run using the `benchmarks` meson option.

 ## File Structure

 The `evio` library is organized into a modular structure for clarity and maintainability.
 It distinguishes between public headers, which form the API, and private headers, which are for internal use.